zebscripts/AFK-Daily/README.md

 8. Type `./deploy.sh` into your terminal once again to run the script with the `config.sh` variables.
 9. Watch your device magically play for you.
 It's fun!
 I promise.

-If for whatever reason `git clone https://github.com/zebscripts/AFK-Daily.git` (step 3) returns an error, simply download this repository as a `.zip` file through the *big green "Code" button* at the top of this page, and unzip it into your directory.
+**If for whatever reason `git clone https://github.com/zebscripts/AFK-Daily.git` (step 3) returns an error**, simply download this repository as a `.zip` file through the *big green "Code" button* at the top of this page, and unzip it into your directory.
 Then open the "AFK-Daily-master" repository, open a terminal there (step 2) and follow the rest of the steps starting at step 5.
+Keep in mind automatic updates won't be working then.
+[Send me a message](#troubleshooting), I'd be happy to help!

 While creating this repository and script, I wanted to make it as easy as possible for anyone to use it.
 That's why I've implemented various checks in order to run the script, so you don't have to!
 These include:
 - Check if adb is installed, and if not install it.